Open Source · Apache 2.0

 Install Prismor

-Sweep is part of the Warden CLI.
-Install Prismor if you haven't already:
+Sweep ships with the prismor CLI.
+Install it if you haven't already:

 Terminal